-In 2004, I enrolled in a mindfulness-based stress reduction course in Toronto.
+In 2004, I enrolled in a Mindfulness-Based Stress Reduction course in Toronto.
 There was a class one evening per week, and an hour of practice per day.
 Certain situations, in my work as a teacher, used to be a source of strong stress-related responses for me.
-In the months and years that followed the above-mentioned course, I’ve been meditating regularly every day.
+In the months and years that followed the above-mentioned course, I was meditating regularly every day.

 Over that time since 2004, the stress-related responses have been reduced significantly.
 The kinds of stress I was experiencing several times a day now occur once or twice every several months.
 The intervals between such responses have been growing progressively longer over the years.

 The experience of stress has been a great way for me to learn how to meditate.
-I would not have learned this skill had I not been in a line of work that can at times be very stressful.
+I would not have learned this skill had I not been in a line of work that can be stressful.